Sudharshank-cpu/Face-Detection/README.md

     python DetectMyFace.py
     ```
 2. This script will process the input images or video stream and display the detected faces.<br>
+3. Once you done.
+Press <strong>Escape key</strong> to Close this running script

 ## Contributing:
 Contributions are welcome!
 Please fork this repository and submit a pull request for any improvements or bug fixes.<br>